 Today's big tech companies come at every problem with the same tool: take whatever business is adjacent to me, and try to turn it into a commodity.
 That works great when your product is an internet service and the business adjacent to you is an operating system.
 A copy of Linux is a commodity, but it's actually worth more than a copy of HP-UX or Solaris.

 But commodification is not the highest value model for the advertising business, which depends on feedback between brand equity and content reputation.
 Brands are worth more in a market with high-value content sites, and ad-supported content sites are worth more in a market with high-value brands.
-So what matters to the publisher is not the number of adtech vendors participating in your commoditization.
+So what matters to the publisher is not the number of adtech vendors participating in the market.
 What matters is the number of saleable ad impressions that are in direct competition with your ad impressions.
 (A site trying to sell an ad on a story that cost $10,000 to report, edit and shoot is competing against a site running an ad on a recycled racist cartoon or a pirated Nickelback song that cost them nothing.)

 Adtech's job is simple: to facilitate putting impressions on cheap content into the same market as impressions on expensive content.
 It might matter a little bit how many companies are involved, but that's not the main story.
 The survival of any ad-supported site depends on market power, and part of reclaiming market power is making it harder or more expensive to reach your same audience on cheaper sites.
 That depends on privacy tools and regulations.